donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 _The fragmentation of the traditional target platforms for AV vendors, because of the increased diversity of endpoint OS and underlying processor architecture, in recent years means that the engineering mechanisms and organizational structures that have evolved over decades may not serve us as well into the future.
 We must consider the underlying architecture design of our endpoint solutions to determine whether they are fit for purpose for the coming years.
 Breaking down product silos and drawing a distinction between those parts of our solutions that are entirely platform specific and those that are generic is perhaps the first step towards adopting a more modular approach and ultimately, even a ‘microservices architecture on the endpoint’, which may well facilitate more effective and more efficient software development of endpoint security solutions._

 ## Introduction
 "Well, I wouldn't start from here..."
-So goes the joke about giving directions.
+So goes the old joke about giving directions to tourists...
 Perhaps something similar could be said of Endpoint Architecture in cybersecurity solutions because what we typically have today are as a result of evolution, not necessarily planning.
 If you were tasked with designing an architecture to support what's needed today, chances are what you'd design would differ greatly than what we have today.
 In other words, you wouldn't want to start from here... but of course, that is the reality for many AV vendors.

-There are two primary factors at play, which even grate with each other to as extent:
+There are two primary factors at play, which even grate with each other to an extent:

 1. Historically, AV solutions have been more heavily weighted towards Windows than any other OS.